Throne of Blood

 “Visiting old friends,” the man said.

-“Let me introduce you to Joey Bag of Donuts, one of the bomb makers for the dagos,” Frank said to Tyrone, pointing to the man.
+“Let me introduce you to Joey Bag of Donuts, one of the bomb makers for the Italians,” Frank said to Tyrone, pointing to the man.
 “Does Danny Greene know you’re here?
-He might show up with a shovel.”
+He might show up with a pick and shovel.”

-“It takes an earlier bird than that dumb-ass paddy to get the better of a worm like me,” Joey said smiling slyly.
+“It takes an earlier bird than that dumb-ass paddy to get the better of a worm like me,” Joey said, pursing his lips and purring.

 By Ed Staskus

-“Did you know this car was built by union labor right here in the USA?” he asked, apropos of the Jap and German cars we had been seeing here and there.
+“Do you know this car was built by union labor right here in the United States?”
+Greg asked, apropos of the Japanese and German cars we had been seeing here and there.

 “No, I didn’t know that,” I said.

 “It’s got a V-8 engine.
-One of my relatives might have built it.”
+One of my uncles might have built it.”

 “Is that right?
 By the way, what do you mean the end is always near?”